 Types of Indian Industries

-amongst others.
-Petrochemicals in India create a huge affect on the fiscal planning of the country.
-Indian Mining Industry is also amongst the key players and provides occupation to almost 0.7 million people across the country.
-Indian economy is greatly dependent on these large industries for its economic growth, generation of foreign currency as well as for providing job opportunities.
-Large scale industries make urbanisation desirable in the society.
-However, the small-scale industries are another major contribution to the Gross Domestic Product (GDP) of India.
-These Small Scale Sectors are termed as Traditional Sectors and are referred to have huge growth prospect.
-The primary concern of the small-scale industries is that capital resources are invested for the development of machineries.
+significantly affect fiscal planning in the country.
+Mining Industry is also amongst the key Indian industries and provides occupation to almost 0.7 million people across the country.
+India is greatly dependent on large industries for economic growth, generation of foreign currency and for providing job opportunities.
+Large scale industries make urbanization desirable in the society.
+However, small-scale industries also contribute to Gross Domestic Product (GDP) of India.
+They are termed as traditional sectors and have huge growth prospect.
+The primary concern of the small-scale industries is that the capital resources are invested for the development of machineries.

 Other Indian Industries

 Industry is regarded as a major industry that has developed to a great extent in the recent years.
 With the advent of major corporate houses in the sector, the investment in film making

 has also increased.
 The Indian film industry has become one of the major contributors to the Indian economy.
 Indian Software Industry witnessed a massive boom and gave the label of a knowledge based economy to the country.
 This industry has been growing rapidly in the recent times with increase in outsourced projects.
 It grew by almost 7 percent in 2008.
 The industries such as Indian Chemical Industry

 are also known to contribute to the country's growth.